Signature of 2HDM at Higgs Factories: Introduction

 \section{Introduction}

-A Higgs-like boson ($h$) has been discovered in the first Run of the Large Hadron Collider (LHC) in 2012 \cite{Chatrchyan:2012xdj, Aad:2012tfa}.
-Based on the data of Run-1, ATLAS and CMS collaborations has established Higgs boson mass with $m_{h} =$ 125.09 $\pm$ 0.21 (stat.) $\pm$ 0.11 (syst.)
-GeV~\cite{Aad:2015zhl}.
-LHC also performed several Higgs coupling measurements to a precision around $10-20\%$, such as Higgs couplings to dibosons $VV$ with $ V = W^\pm, Z, \gamma$.
-Very recently, LHC have also measured Higgs couplings to the fermions of the third generation over 5$\sigma$, via the process $ pp \to V h (h \to b {\bar b})$ \cite{Aaboud:2018gay,Sirunyan:2018kst}, via the VBF process $pp \to jj h (h \to \tau^+ \tau^-)$ \cite{ATLAS:2018lur,Sirunyan:2017khh}, and $pp\to tt h$ with combined Higgs boson decay final states \cite{Sirunyan:2018hoz,Aaboud:2018urx}.
-These measurements demonstrated that the SM works quite well in the current Higgs data.
+A Higgs-like boson ($h$) has been discovered in the first Run of the Large Hadron Collider (LHC) in 2012 \cite{Chatrchyan:2012xdj,Aad:2012tfa}.
+Based on the data of Run-1, both ATLAS and CMS collaborations have established a Higgs boson mass with $m_{h}= 125.09\pm 0.21 (stat.)\pm 0.11 (syst.)$ GeV~\cite{Aad:2015zhl}.
+ATLAS and CMS also performed several Higgs coupling measurements to a precision around $10\%-20\%$, such as Higgs couplings to di-bosons $VV$ with $ V = W^\pm, Z, \gamma$ through a global fit with input from the measurement of Higgs decaying into two weak bosons, weak vector boson associated processes, and VBF processes \cite{Khachatryan:2016vau}.
+Very recently, ATLAS and CMS have also measured Higgs couplings to the fermions of the third generation over 5$\sigma$, via the process $ pp \to V h (h \to b {\bar b})$ \cite{Aaboud:2018gay,Sirunyan:2018kst}, via the VBF process $pp \to jj h (h \to \tau^+ \tau^-)$ \cite{Aaboud:2018pen,Sirunyan:2017khh}, and $pp\to tt h$ with combined Higgs boson decay final states \cite{Sirunyan:2018hoz,Aaboud:2018urx}.
+With Run-2 data, high precision for these measured Higgs boson couplings has been achieved \cite{Sirunyan:2018koj,Aad:2019mbh}.
+These measurements demonstrated that the SM is consistent with the current Higgs data.